How to Trigger Lambda from an API Gateway GET Request (HTTP API Step-by-Step)

-| Step | What You Do | Key Detail |
+| Step | What You're Doing | Why It Matters |

 |---|---|---|

-| 1 | Create the Lambda function | Return a valid HTTP response object |
+| 1 | Create the Lambda function | Target must exist before integration |

-| 5 | Grant invoke permission | Resource-based policy on Lambda |
+| 6 | Grant invoke permission | API Gateway must be allowed to call Lambda |

-- API Gateway (HTTP API) matches the request to the
+- API Gateway matches the route (

 Step 1: Create the Lambda Function